 That is why leaders in the Puerto Rican community around the state of Florida as well as the Puerto Rican Leadership Council concluded that more information is needed about the current status of Florida's Puerto Rican community and their future.
-This study will be the center-piece of the Symposium.
+Studies and Data are the center-pieces of our Symposiums.
 In addition to the data, a non-partisan organization was needed to lead the effort of disseminating information to all Florida Puerto Rican organizations and beyond.
 This led to the formation of the Puerto Rican Alliance of Florida (PRAF) in late 2017, a nonprofit non-partisan corporation.
 The PRAF’s main goal is to unify Florida's Puerto Rican community and provide a central hub of information to educate, engage, and mobilize our community in a nonpartisan, data-driven way- especially in the aid of those displaced by Hurricane Maria.
-The “Nuestro Futuro” Symposium is the first step in that direction.
+The “Nuestro Futuro” Symposium series of events are the first steps in that direction.

 Rep. Robert Asencio

 Dr. Eduardo Gamarra

 Contact Us: Geena Batista, Executive Director, PRAF

 3731 SW 47th Ave, #403, Davie, FL 786-490-6727